iku-iku-iku/dteegen/README.md

 ```

 5. Do some preparation for running OpenHarmony.
-TIPS: you can copy paste the following commands to run altogether.

 ```shell
 # copy opensbi to OH_HOME